KyloIO/kylo-docs/installation/KyloDeploymentGuide.rst

 SUSE Configuration
 ------------------

-If you are installing Kylo on SUSE please read the following document to work around ActiveMQ and Elasticsearch issues.
+If you are installing Kylo on SUSE, please read the following document to work around ActiveMQ and Elasticsearch issues.

 :doc:`../how-to-guides/SuseConfigurationChanges`